WeFoster/Documentation/_kb articles/using-less-and-grunt-to-generate-custom-stylesheets.md

 Now we are ready to start compiling the actually LESS!.

-## Using a LESS Compilers
+## Using a LESS Compiler

-Currently there are two support methods to quicky start using LESS in the WeFoster Theme.
-If you are new to LESS we recommened the Simple method with PrePros, for experienced developers Node/Grunt might be more powerful.
+Currently there are two supported methods to quickly start using LESS in the WeFoster Theme.
+If you are new to LESS we recommend the Simple method with PrePros, for experienced developers Node/Grunt might be more powerful.

 ## LESS Compiling with PrePros (simple)